 Before spending a fortune on gym memberships, fitness programs, or a wardrobe full of spandex, stop!

-You don’t have to dramatically change your life or spend a ridiculous amount of money to become more active – you just need to start moving.
+You don’t have to dramatically change your life or spend a ridiculous amount of money on workout plans to become more active – you just need to start moving.

 For some, choosing to live a more active lifestyle can be a significant change and quite frankly, a little intimidating.
 “Being active” looks different for everyone, and there is no one-size-fits-all solution.